MysticShadow427/homo-mex-2024/README.md

     - For LoRA fine tuning run the `train_lora_llm.py` and the model training will start with no bugs.
     - `mex_train_xgboost.py` is the file you need to run to train a *XgBoost* model on the sentence embeddings of the **Mex Span Dataset**.
     - *Sentence Embeddings* were taken as we need to augment the data and techniques like *SMOTE* and  *ADASYN* work only on numerical data.*Back Translation* technique (which is more robust) was also tried on the original dataset but it is giving OOM errors hence need to fix it.
+    - `mex_train_lstm.py` is used to train a lstm on top of the Spanish BERT extracted features.

 </hr>